 We can add you to our nominee scheme, so you can manage your loved one’s account for them.
 If they’re also signed up to our Priority Services Register, we can get in touch with you directly to let you know about any interruptions to their water supply, and work with you to get them the help they need.

 You can ask a carer, family member, or friend to speak to us for you, and allow them to manage your account.
 Tell us who they are, and we’ll make them your ‘nominee’ so we can help them to help you.
 They can also sign you up for our Priority Services Register if you need help doing that.

 We’ll find the right support for you, and if you’re finding it hard to pay your bills, you can also talk to our specially-trained Extra Care Support team on 0800 169 3630.
 They’ll help find a way forward with a personalised plan made just for you.

-UK Power Networks and Western Power Distribution are responsible for distributing electricity in the region we supply.
+UK Power Networks and National Grid are responsible for distributing electricity in the region we supply.
 They play a different role to the company you pay for your electricity, and part of their role is being responsible for dealing with power cuts and other problems with the network.